NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### A new reality

 Good programming practices and techniques can be applied in many different environments and types of systems, but coding is just one of the things that modern developers do.
-In this new reality, where the cost of bugs can bankrupt a company, companies are demanding software developers instead of cheap coders who do whatever they are told to do.
+In this new reality, where the cost of bugs can bankrupt a company, companies are demanding professional software developers instead of cheap coders who do whatever they are told to do.

 [back to contents](#contents)